MakieOrg/Makie.jl/docs/src/overview_of_plotting_methods.md

 In the background, each `Figure` has a `GridLayout` from GridLayoutBase.jl, which takes care of layouting plot elements nicely.
 For convenience, you can index into a figure multiple times to refer to nested grid positions, which makes it easy to quickly assemble complex layouts.

+### With Non-Mutating Plotting Functions

+Using the non-mutating plotting functions with figure positions creates new axes at the given locations.
+If a GridLayout along the nesting levels doesn't exist, yet, it is created automatically for convenience.

 ```@example
 using GLMakie